shunnnli/NeuroDAP/README.md

  Please refer to the wiki section for more detial documentation.

- ## Intro of sample data set
+ ## Introduction of sample data set

 The sample data set is recorded by Shun Li in 2023.
-It contains 4 animals, with 1 animals with off-target expression ('SL137'). dLight signals in NAc, pupil/Eye area, and lick are simultaneously recorded for all sessions.
+It contains two parts: 1）a sample recording session for showing preprocessing/session analysis phase 2）a sample `animals` struct for showing experiment analysis phase.
+The `animals` struct contains 4 animals, with 1 animals with off-target expression ('SL137'). dLight signals in NAc, pupil/Eye area, and lick are simultaneously recorded for all sessions.

 There are 5 major phases:
 1. Random: water, airpuff, EP stim, and tone (75dB) are delivered randomly